 How to Work Around Brand Consistency Issues with a Multiple Realm Approach:

 |Single Realm||Multiple Realm|

 |Single Partner or Development Team||Multiple Partners or Development Teams|

 |Common Code and Release Schedules||Divergent Code and Release Schedules|

 |Shared Merchandising Practices (common view)||Divergent Merchandising Practices (isolation)|

 |Shared Support and Maintenance Team||Divergent Support and Maintenance Team|

 |Common Project Prioritization and Resourcing||Unique Project Prioritization and Resourcing|

 |Shared User Rights Management||Unique User Rights Management|

-Realm architecture (single or multiple) is a decision that has both financial and operational implications.
-However, since code and data are transportable between Realms, it is possible to re-architect the user of Realms over time as the business evolves.
+The realm architecture (single or multiple) is a decision that has both financial and operational implications.
+However, since code and data are transportable between realms, it is possible to re-architect the user of realms over time as the business evolves.
 For example: